National Grid plc research snapshot

 Munger risk inversion

-The thesis fails if large capital outlays earn inadequate returns, debt and interest costs outrun regulated earnings, regulators prioritize affordability over investor returns, projects are delayed, storm or reliability costs rise, or adverse GBP to USD moves reduce ADR returns.
+The thesis fails if the GBP 70 billion program earns inadequate returns, debt and interest costs outrun regulated earnings, regulators prioritize affordability over investor returns, projects are delayed, storm or reliability costs rise, or adverse GBP to USD moves reduce ADR returns.
+The July 1 Joulent investment adds merchant-style project risk to the otherwise regulated mix.

 Management

 Management quality shows up in capital allocation, engineering delivery, regulatory negotiation, reliability, safety, funding discipline, and per-share value creation.
-Investors should test whether capital investment is converted into funded regulated asset growth rather than simply larger gross assets and debt.
+CEO Zoe Yujnovich has set an 8% to 10% underlying EPS growth target; the test is whether record capital investment converts into funded regulated asset growth rather than simply larger gross assets and debt.

 Industry trend